- What is Club Jade?

 Note: All this information applies to North America only.
 We generally don’t cover foreign release dates, and suggest you check with a website based in your country – Alas, the only site I’m aware of that does this is Star Wars Books, for the U.K.

 CJ’s main focus has always been the written Expanded Universe and, as of recently, news on the impending sequels.
-Nowadays it seems there are dozens of blogs that the EU exclusively, but back when we started… Not so much.
+Nowadays it seems there are dozens of blogs that cover the EU exclusively, but back when we started… Not so much.
 Obviously we do occasionally touch on other things, but it’s not a priority.

 Does Club Jade have a podcast?